MarcoLizza/mode13h.dev/_posts/2023-02-25-a-better-packed-file-system.md

 **Q5.** Could be worth considering an [IFF-like](https://en.wikipedia.org/wiki/Interchange_File_Format) format for the archive?

-**A5.** as we are modeling something like a virtual file-system on file, and not a generic extendable file format; the file is readable, we know what it will contain and we can optimize it. if we need more data/format in the future we will just update the version of it.
+**A5.** as we are modelling something like a virtual file-system on file, and not a generic extendable file format; the file is readable, we know what it will contain and we can optimize it. if we need more data/format in the future we will just update the version of it.

 ---

 With all this being said we redesigned the archive format once again, making it more similar to the initial implementation.
 We can recap the design choices as follows:

 * the archive structure is straight a simple: header, directory, payload;
-* each file is represented in the archive with the [MD5 digest of its name](^2);
+* each file is represented in the archive with the MD5 digest of its name[^2];
 * filenames are *case insensitive* (I'm adamant that using case sensitiveness in a file-system is just a recipe for disaster), they are treated as lowercase to avoid confusion/mistakes;
 * the directory of the archive is stored at the beginning of the archive, just after the archive header: this makes directory access trivial, as the archive header is fixed in size and we don't need to store this offset somewhere in the archive metadata;
 * we are not implementing compression and each file is stored with its native format (which is in turn quite likely an optimally chosen one, e.g. PNG, with the sole exception of the script files which could potentially benefit from a custom compression algorithm);